Regulations and notices

 King County is responsible for approving taxi, for-hire, and TNC companies and drivers who wish to operate in the following areas: King County, Port of Seattle including Seattle-Tacoma International Airport (requires additional Port of Seattle authorization) and within the city limits of Auburn, Bellevue, Burien, Covington, Enumclaw, Federal Way, Issaquah, Kenmore, Kent, Kirkland, Maple Valley, Redmond, Renton, Sammamish, SeaTac, Seattle, and Shoreline.

 King County and the City of Seattle partner to regulate the for-hire industry under the terms of an interlocal agreement whereby King County manages all for-hire driver licensing functions for both jurisdictions and Seattle manages all for-hire vehicle licensing functions for both jurisdictions.
-Regulations across the two jurisdictions vary slightly and complete versions of each set of regulations are available:
+Regulations across the two jurisdictions vary slightly.
+Complete versions of each set of regulations are available online: King County Code Title 6.64 and Seattle Municipal Code Chapter 6.310 external link.

 Policy and fee changes